 “I’m afraid I don’t understand”

 “you, I have seen you ever year, you don’t belong here, you look different, you took a different name into your heart.
-You used to hang on the tails of an aging man but eight years, by my count, it’s only been you alone.
+You used to hang on the tails of an aging man but three years, by my count, it’s only been you alone.
 What color was his face covering”

 Clemnilshala lowered her knife “Green and yellow.
 It was runed.
 She bent her knees and rushed the swine.
 She tumbled forth and head butted his neck.
 The boar laughed like an old man.